wymp/ts-cache/README.md

-Openfinance Cache Library
+Cache Library
 ==========================================================================================

-**NOTE: This library is now hosted on github packages at https://github.com/openfinanceio/ts-cache.
-For the latest updates, please use the package `@openfinanceio/ts-cache` and point npm to github package repo ([github guide](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages)).**
+**NOTE: This library is now hosted on github packages at https://github.com/wymp/ts-cache.
+For the latest updates, please use the package `@wymp/cache` and point npm to github package repo ([github guide](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages)).**

 This is a very small library that implements a simple in-memory cache.
 It can be segmented (i.e.,